SyncTango/SyncTango/README.md

 I'm SyncTango, a software engineer based in Brazil.

-A Luau Engineer from Brazil specializing in Technical Roblox Development.I am focused on robust systems, solid architecture and building modular and scalable solutions, a reliable partner for the long run.
+A Luau Engineer from Brazil specializing in Technical Roblox Development.
+I am focused on robust systems, solid architecture and building modular and scalable solutions, a reliable partner for the long run.

 ---